Back to All Events

 Photofusion presents Select / 23.

-This is a study of how the home has the capacity to shape us even if we are unconscious of it – how it simultaneously offers us a place of refuge but also containment.
+This was a study of how the home has the capacity to shape us even if we are unconscious of it – how it simultaneously offers us a place of refuge but also containment.

 Paul’s work was selected by Dr. Caroline Molloy, Programme Director of Digital Arts, Fine Art and Photography, UCA Farnham.